 St. Vincent de Paul Society

-The Society of St. Vincent de Paul of St. Mary and St. Jude Conference is entering into its 36th year of serving this community.
-We are an all volunteer mission.
-Last year we gave financial aid to over 1,200 families with rent, utilities, medicine, transportation, clothing, furniture as well as food in excess of $85,000.
-In addition, we helped families with counseling and other non-financial support.
-40 families were helped at Christmas as well.
+The Society of St. Vincent de Paul is an all volunteer mission.
+We give financial aid families for help with rent, utilities, medicine, transportation, clothing, furniture as well as food.
+In addition, we help families with counseling and other non-financial support.
 Our store provides us with the funds to operate our charity.
 It is open six days a week from 10am-4pm, and is manned by all volunteers.
 Our inventory is all donated.
-At this time we have 74 members in our society that volunteer at the store and with interviews and counseling every Thursday night at 6pm at St. Jude’s Activity Center.
-In the coming year we hope to increase our use of e-Bay and Craigslist for store goods.
-We are also working on helping our clients make real systemic changes in their condition and thus improve their lives.
 This is a large operation requiring many talents but the spiritual rewards are great.

 Mission: The Society of St. Vincent de Paul offers tangible assistance to those in need on a person-to-person basis.
 The thrift store located in the Olde Greenwich neighborhood of Fredericksburg sells clothing and household items and the Society provides funds for those struggling financially.